Proton Competition: 2011

 The team competed in that year's ILMC but only in the GTE Am class and restoring the old Proton Competition name of yesteryear.
 The car used was No. 63 and had many different driver combinations throughout the seven-round season with Christian Ried racing in all but one of the events.
 Proton finished third in the championship with 52 points.

 The team went into the 2011 24 Hours of Le Mans in two classes as well as being the reigning GT2 Le Mans winners.
 They kept the Lieb/Lietz/Henzler alliance that won Le Mans in 2010 for their No. 77 GTE Pro car while the GTE Am car No. 63 was driven by team boss Christian Ried and the two Felbermayrs.
 Proton also operated an extra 911 GT3-RSR No. 88 in the Pro class, driven by Nick Tandy, Abdulaziz al-Faisal and Bryce Miller.
 The two Pro cars qualified in the middle of the pack while the Am car qualified second fastest in class.
 Out of the three cars, No. 77 was the only one that finished which was fourth in class.
 Car No. 63's race came to an end near dawn on the 199th lap when the No. 74 Corvette Racing car in GTE Pro went to lap the Proton Competition car driven by Felbermayr Sr. at the time.
 Corvette driver Jan Magnussen who was leading in the Pro class at the time, tried to lap the Porsche on the inside of the final part of the Porsche Curves rather than around the outside.
 The Corvette C6.R went onto the grass and spun hitting the driver's side of the Porsche head on injuring Felbermayr Sr., who was the oldest driver competing at Le Mans in 2011.
 Car No. 88 retired thirty laps previously.

 2012

 Proton Competition announced plans to campaign in the inaugural season of the FIA World Endurance Championship in 2012 with two cars in GTE Pro and GTE Am.
 Marc Lieb and Richard Lietz would be the regular season pair in the GTE Pro car while Christian Ried and Gianluca Roda were scheduled to compete in the GTE Am Porsche.

 2015

-Proton Competition teamed with Dempsey Racing at the 2015 24 Hours of LeMans.
+Proton Competition teamed with Dempsey Racing at the 2015 24 Hours of Le Mans.

 The team qualified 5th and finished 2nd in the LM GTE-AM class with drivers Marco Seefried, Patrick Long, and Patrick Dempsey driving the number 77 Dempsey/Proton Racing Porsche 911 RSR.